-As a REIT we are subject to a number of organizational and operational requirements, including a requirement that we currently distribute at least 90% of our annual taxable income.
-Our policy is to distribute at least 100% of our taxable income to avoid paying federal tax.
-On December 8, 2014, we announced that our Board of Directors declared a special cash dividend of \$4.50 per common share payable on January 28, 2015 to shareholders of record as of the close of business on December 31, 2014.
-The decision to declare a special dividend was primarily a result of the taxable gains associated with the sale of approximately \$2.3 billion of assets during 2014, partially offset by our election to deduct costs that were capitalized in prior years that may now be deducted under the new Tangible Property Regulations, discussed below.
-The Board of Directors did not make any change in our policy with respect to regular quarterly dividends.
-Holders of common units of limited partnership interest in Boston Properties Limited Partnership, our Operating Partnership, as of the close of business on December 31, 2014 received the same distribution on January 28, 2015.
-Our Board of Directors will continue to evaluate our dividend rate in light of our actual and projected taxable income, liquidity requirements and other circumstances, and there can be no assurance that the future dividends declared by our Board of Directors will not differ materially (See "Application of Recent Regulations" and "Sales" below).
+Boston Properties, Inc., as a REIT, is subject to a number of organizational and operational requirements, including a requirement that it currently distribute at least 90% of its annual taxable income.
+Boston Properties, Inc.'s policy is to distribute at least 100% of its taxable income to avoid paying federal tax.
+On December 8, 2014, Boston Properties, Inc., as our general partner, announced that its Board of Directors declared a special cash distribution of \$4.50 per unit payable on January 28, 2015 to common and LTIP unitholders of record as of the close of business on December 31, 2014.
+The decision to declare a special distribution was primarily a result of the taxable gains associated with the sale of approximately \$2.3 billion of assets during 2014, partially offset by our election to deduct costs that were capitalized in prior years that may now be deducted under the new Tangible Property Regulations, discussed below.
+Boston Properties, Inc.'s Board of Directors did not make any change in its policy with respect to our regular quarterly distributions.
+Boston Properties, Inc.'s Board of Directors will continue to evaluate our distribution rate in light of actual and projected taxable income, liquidity requirements and other circumstances, and there can be no assurance that the future distributions declared by Boston Properties, Inc.'s Board of Directors will not differ materially (See "Application of Recent Regulations" and "Sales" below).